-Vy Vu is a community artist, storyteller, youth organizer and sex educator based in Washington, D.C..
-She uses her arts as a tool to uplift voices of communities.
-She works with a variety of mediums, such as painting, printmaking, digital illustration, and sculpture, tailoring her artistry to fit the different needs of different communities.
-She hopes to offer a platform for communities to creatively reclaim and celebrate their identities in the face of injustice.
-Vy believes in creating and organizing with intentions and spiritual groundedness.
+Vy Vu is a queer Vietnamese artist, educator, and organizer based out of the DMV area and Hanoi, Vietnam.
+She uses her arts as a tool to uplift collective voices and shift power to communities.
+Vy works with a variety of mediums such as painting, printmaking, digital illustration, and sculpture, tailoring her artistry to fit the needs of different communities.
+She hopes to offer a different perspective on art as a communal process that helps communities heal, celebrate and reclaim their identities in the face of injustice.
+Vy believes in creating and organizing with intention, spiritual groundedness, humbleness and mutual accountability.

 In her free time, Vy loves going into the woods, or near the water, reading, journaling and sketching.
-She loves watching the sun sets, siting under the moon and climbing trees, all of which inspire her to create and connect her with her roots.
+She enjoy watching the sun sets, siting under the moon and climbing trees, all of which help her connect with her ancestor, her roots, and inspire her to create for her personal healing.